tip-org/tools-paper/paper.md

 # Introduction

+When you make an inductive theorem prover, there are lots of stuff to take into consideration, like:

+* lambdas and higher-order functions
+* polymorphism
+* a nice frontend! (not to be neglected.)
+* benchmarks
+* connecting to an underlying prover (SMT rewriting or FO)
+* LEMMA DISCOVERY
+* falsifying conjectured lemmas, which is usually not the focus of an inductive prover, so you don't end up spending time on proving non-theorems (hbmc/quickcheck)
+* instantiating induction schemas

+Your may have an new idea in one of these areas, for instance an amazing idea of a new induction principle.
+This tool enables you to try it out with the existing infrastructure of a state-of-the-art inductive theorem prover.

+We have boiled down our knowledge from writing HipSpec, which connects Haskell, our theory exploration tool QuickSpec and SMT and FO theorem provers.
+With this work, we modularize it and make it accessible for the community.

 We have observed a new growth in interest in automated inductive theorem proving, with support in dedicated and general theorem provers and assistants such as Zeno, HipSpec, Hipster, CVC4, Pirate, Dafny, and the Graphsc.